arthur-debert/lual/README.md

 - `color`: terminal colored
 - `json`: as JSON

-But presenters and dispatchers are just functions, pass your own.
+But presenters and outputs are just functions, pass your own.

 Names can be either introspected or set manually.
 There is hierarchical logging with propagation, see docs/propagation.txt.